Movement Quality vs Quantity, and rethinking how we view Movement

 And most importantly: Movement quality is the most important predictor of your ability to participate fully in your life.

 Strength training, cardio, and mobility work build your body.
+Osteopathy keeps the system healthy enough to sustain it.

 Together, they create a foundation for lifelong movement and healthspan.